atomgalaxy/wg21-throw-from-noexcept/paper.md

 ### The "Louis" semantic

-Under the "Louis" semantic (just use a trap instruction on check failure), currently used by _libc++_ to implement cheap hardening checks, `noexcept` becomes even cheaper; the implementation is allowed to emit even shorter code, with no termination handler invocation.
+Under the "Louis" (for Louis Dionne) semantic (just use a trap instruction on check failure), currently used by _libc++_ to implement cheap hardening checks, `noexcept` becomes even cheaper; the implementation is allowed to emit even shorter code, with no termination handler invocation.

 The implementation may optimize based on the assumption of the function not throwing.
 This may be a good fit for low-resource applications.